freevariable/Fulgance/README.md

 ### Control room
 The control room is displayed as an HTML dashboard by calling *tools/room.py* **after** or **while** you run mp.py in realtime.
 It will not work otherwise, because it polls redis for live information and redis will be empty.

 *room.py* also generates one HTML file per segment you wish to monitor.
+It is called *segmentName.html*

 For stations to appear on the dashboard, they must be succeded by a signal named (station trigram)+(whatever) in (routeName)/segments/(routeSegment)/SIGs.txt